REVIEW: History is all you left me by Adam Silvera

 I order to read something more about mental illnesses, I also recommend two other books: Turtles all the way down by John Green (about OCD) and A tragic kind of wonderful by Erin Lindstrom (about bipolar disorder).

 As a final note, I’d like to remark what I didn’t appreciate: I believe that sometimes Silvera has a rush to put “love and sex” in a story even where there’s no need for it.
 Sometimes I would prefer to find just friendship… and less “carnal desire”.
-I can’t tell you more about this or I would spoil some major developmens.
+I can’t tell you more about this or I would spoil some major developments.

 Do you know the author?
 Have you already read this novel?